Binaural has reached version 1.2. I think this is the perfect time to write a making-of of sorts.

 In the current shipping version, when one band is activated, all the other bands shrink, revealing a darker, but still banded, background.
 In other words, nothing happens at the touch site, but literally everything else changes.

-This seemed crazy when I first thought of it, but it worked out nicely.
+This seemed silly when I first thought of it, but it worked out nicely.
 It doesn’t create ugly gaps, but it does create a neat separation between the two labels at the top, making them breathe a little more.
 Both the labels and the row of buttons at the bottom are mounted on 64p tall rows.
 All of the buttons at the bottom fade away during the gesture.

 But most importantly, just look at the comparison above: which one feels more relaxed/relaxing?
 All of the tension is gone.